f5alliances/f5_ansible_use_cases/01-deploy-redirect/README.md

 2. Run the playbook

-3. If using Ansible Tower copy the variables out of the f5_vars.yml file and place into the Extra Variables field in the Template.
+  - Using Ansible Tower copy the variables out of the f5_vars.yml file and place into the Extra Variables field in the Template.
 ![f5 diagram](images/Ansible_Tower_Vars.png)

-4. (Optional) - Using Ansible Playbook:
+  - (Optional) - Using Ansible Playbook:

         ansible-playbook F5-LTM-HTTP-Redirect.yml -e @f5_vars.yml